Close Menu

 In practice, enforcement varies.
 Some sailings are strict, others… less so.

 If you want the simplest approach that actually works: go earlier than you think you need to, and treat port days as your secret weapon for quieter pool time.
+Find more information on getting the perfect chair.

 Towels (MSC does this differently)